 In June 2012, Dr. Charles Robbins, Vice Provost for Undergraduate Education and Dean of the Undergraduate Colleges, assembled a group of approximately twenty professional staff with the goal of identifying and addressing issues that impact student academic success.

-Through their work, this Academic Success Team was instrumental in initiating the creation of the Academic Success and Tutoring Center (ASTC).
+This Academic Success Team was instrumental in initiating the creation of the Academic Success and Tutoring Center (ASTC).

 A director and assistant director of the ASTC were selected in the fall of 2013 and have been working to create a centralized location where students can seek support to ensure their academic success.